Zither: Playing techniques

 The zither is played by plucking the strings while it lies flat on a table (which acts as a resonator to amplify the sound), or it can be held on the lap.

 On concert and Alpine zithers, the melody strings are pressed to the fingerboard ("fretted") with the fingers of the left hand, and plucked with a plectrum on the right thumb.
-The first and second fingers of the right hand pluck the accompaniment and bass strings, and the third finger of the right hand plucks the contrabass strings (there are variants on this technique).
+The first and second fingers of the right hand pluck the accompaniment and bass strings, and the third finger of the right hand plucks the contrabass strings (there are variants on this technique), some musicians use Plectrums on the other 4 fingers too so they can strike the accompaniment strings more easily & get a sharper attack.

 The concept of the chord zither is different from that of the concert and alpine zithers.
 These instruments may have from 12 to 50 (or more) strings, depending on design.
 All the strings are played open, in the manner of a harp.
 The strings on the left are arranged in groups of three or four, which form various chords to be played by the left hand.
 The strings to the right are single (or pairs of) strings intended for the right hand to pick out the melody.
 Tuning can vary widely from manufacturer to manufacturer and even from model to model, but is usually indicated on the instrument itself, in the form of a chart painted or glued under the strings.